 Level 6 instructor and one level 6 inspector attends the COHMED Conference to stay up-to-date on any regulation or policy changes for radiological shipments.
 The attendees for the CVSA Spring Workshop and Annual Conference are on CVSA Committees and bring back valuable information to our staff.
-CVSP Training meeting - The MCSAP Manager and Grant Financial Manager will attend for up-dated information and changes to the CVSP.
+MCSAP Conference - The MCSAP Manager and Grant Financial Manager will attend for up-dated information and changes to the CVSP.
 This is usually a required meeting from FMCSA.

-NAS Part A and Part B classes are held in state where General Hazardous Material and Cargo Tank classes are usually held out-of-state.
-For this year the Haz Mat and Cargo Tank classes will be held instate to save on costs.
+NAS Part A and Part B classes are held in state as well as Hazardous Material Refresher and Training.
 These classes are to train new inspectors to replace inspectors that have been promoted, resigned or retired.
 NAIC is attended by one person and the partnership with other state inspectors along with the training received during the competition for that individual is very valuable and is passed on to our inspections.
 RMRSR is attended by the Commercial Carrier Lieutenant to provide information to the other states and work a partnership for possible details to be performed on motor coaches and trucks along the borders.
 There is also training provided by the sponsoring state that is valuable and passed on to our troopers/inspectors.
 The motor coach and inspection details are attended by four inspectors for each detail due to the traffic and officer safety.
 Motor Carrier Officers are required to attend the Roadcheck detail in June.
 Routine travel is considered for meetings with industry, our personnel and carrier interventions/compliance reviews.

 Post Crash training is usually set in Nebraska where the inspectors drive and stay in an academy setting.
 Two inspectors go to this training to keep up on any changes or training.
-CSA Phase III is attended by the Lieutenant and 2 Compliance Review Auditors to train on offsite investigations and violations.
+Refresher ELD Training is attended by the Lieutenant and 2 Compliance Review Auditors to train on offsite investigations and violations and to pass any new information on to inspectors.
 This training will also include software IT systems.
-ITD/Prism Workshop is to stay up on any changes that the Grant Manager needs to be aware of and also to report back on to the various agencies that it influences.
-Other Bulk Training is to keep inspectors up to date with their certifications and is held locally.
+ITD/Prism Workshop has been coordinated with the annual MCSAP meeting so this is only on here in case the workshop is split off from the MCSAP meeting.
+It is used to stay up on any changes that the Grant Manager needs to be aware of and also to report back on to the various agencies that it influences.
+Other Bulk Training is to keep inspectors up to date with their certifications and is held either locally or with a close by state.
 No out of state travel is required and they are able to utilize double occupancy on hotels.
-Two CVSA Board Meetings that the Lieutenant would attend.
 WTA Conference is for the Wyoming Truckdriving Association as there are 3 honorary members on the board from WHP.
 CVSA Data Quality Conference is essential for our data quality to remain in the green and for our section to remain on top of any upcoming changes.
 These are out of state and required for the position.
 Per diem and an average air fare was used to base the cost on.